jklow/jssipReactDemo/README.md

-# JSsip Websocket Demo with Kamailio server and mysql hosted on remote server
+# jsSIP Websocket Demo with Kamailio server and mysql hosted on remote server

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).